 For best results, clients should work with certified translators and interpreters.
 Why?

 The Department of Health and Human Services states that family members are not eligible to provide interpretation.
 The medical provider is responsible for providing a competent interpreter at no cost to the patient.
 Unqualified staff members are not acceptable.
-This is its description of an interpreter:
+This is the description of a qualified interpreter in the proposed rule on Nondiscrimination in Health Programs and Activities posted August 4, 2022:

-Certification exams, when available, prove that an interpreter is able to meet this requirement.
+Certification exams, when available, prove that interpreters and translators are able to meet this requirement.

 Section 1557 of the Affordable Care Act states that institutions must ensure meaningful access for individuals with limited English proficiency.
 See the relevant factsheets in this page.
 How does it specify that?